 In January 2023, we reported top-line efficacy and safety results from the ZETA-1 Phase 2 trial conducted in 103 subjects (51 treated with 600 mg daily dose of APX3330) in DR, including moderately severe and severe NPDR and mild PDR, as well as patients with diabetic macular edema without loss of central vision.
-Although administration of APX3330 daily did not meet the study's primary endpoint of percentage of patients with $a \ge 2$ -step improvement in Early Treatment of Diabetic Retinopathy Study ("ETDRS") diabetic retinopathy severity scale ("DRSS") in the study eye at week 24 compared to placebo, efficacy was seen on the \ge 3-step worsening on a binocular DRSS Person Scale.
+Although administration of APX3330 daily did not meet the study's primary endpoint of percentage of patients with a $\geq$ 2-step improvement in Early Treatment of Diabetic Retinopathy Study ("ETDRS") diabetic retinopathy severity scale ("DRSS") in the study eye at week 24 compared to placebo, efficacy was seen on the $\geq$ 3-step worsening on a binocular DRSS Person Scale.
 Prevention or slowing of progression of DR to vision-threatening complication such as PDR is a clinically meaningful endpoint.
 APX3330 also demonstrated favorable safety and tolerability in diabetic patients.
-An End-of-Phase 2 ("EOP2") meeting with the U.S. Food and Drug Administration (the "FDA") was held in October 2023 at which we obtained agreement on the registration endpoint of \ge 3-step worsening on a binocular DRSS Person Scale.
-APX3330 demonstrated favorable safety and tolerability in the zetta-1 trial.
+An End-of-Phase 2 ("EOP2") meeting with the U.S. Food and Drug Administration (the "FDA") was held in October 2023 at which we obtained agreement on the registration endpoint of $\geq$ 3-step worsening on a binocular DRSS Person Scale.
+APX3330 demonstrated favorable safety and tolerability in diabetic patients.
+An End-of-Phase 2 ("EOP2") meeting with the U.S. Food and Drug Administration (the "FDA") was held in October 2023 at which we obtained agreement on the registration endpoint of $\geq$ 3-step worsening on a binocular DRSS Person Scale.
+APX3330 demonstrated favorable safety and tolerability in the ZETA-1 trial.
 Ocuphire submitted a Special Protocol Assessment ("SPA") to the FDA in February 2024 to seek agreement on the clinical trial protocol and statistical analysis plan and will share specifics on the study design parameters and anticipated timing if and when a SPA agreement is reached with the FDA.